shalom2552/IntroToDataScience/HW1/README.md

 ## Things left to do

+1. part 1
-iterate over the code and the documentation.
+2. iterate over the code and the documentation.

 ## Status